How to Become a Foster Parent in Manitoba

 Every child placed in your home must have a written Plan of Care that outlines reunification goals, medical needs, educational plans, and the schedule for birth family contact.
 You'll participate in planning meetings and work alongside the child's protection worker throughout the placement.

-If you're interested in fostering as a pathway to adoption, Manitoba allows foster parents who have cared for a child long-term to apply for adoption once the child becomes a permanent ward (Crown ward) of the agency.
+If you're interested in fostering as a pathway to adoption, a long-term foster parent may apply under The Adoption Act once the child becomes a permanent ward (Crown ward) of the agency, subject to a separate assessment.
 The post on foster to adopt in Manitoba covers that process.

 The Manitoba system is complex by design — decentralized governance was intentional, built to ensure cultural alignment for Indigenous children who make up 91% of the province's 9,172 children in care.
 That complexity is real, but it's navigable.
 The Manitoba Foster Care Guide consolidates the provincial manual, Authority-specific requirements, and practical preparation checklists into one resource so you can start the process informed rather than overwhelmed.